uwefladrich/scriptengine-tasks-ecearth/docs/sphinx/index.rst

 ScriptEngine Tasks for EC-Earth 4: Documentation
 =======================================================

-This package contains ScriptEngine tasks for the EC-Earth 4 climate model.
+This package contains ScriptEngine tasks for the EC-Earth 4 climate model, specifically the EC-Earth 4 monitoring tool.
-Currently, it contains the EC-Earth 4 monitoring tool, as well as the Sbatch task for Slurm job creation.

 .. toctree::
    :maxdepth: 2